 Upon receiving these IPs, the NAT modifies these private servers and connects them to the internet, accomplishing the goal.

-How to Use Mobile Data on PC without Hotspot – Step by Step Guide
+How to Use Mobile Data on PC without Hotspot – Easy Ways

 As previously mentioned, sharing your mobile phone’s data internet with your PC without a Hotspot is possible and easy to perform.
 Below is a step-by-step guide on how to activate each method on your devices and facilitate a seamless connection.